Welcome to Braintree & District Athletic Club

 New to Running?

-With the New Year come resolutions to get fit.
-So, if you want to take the first steps to enjoying running and getting into shape, join our “New to Running” group for anyone aged 18 to 70+ on Thursday nights 7-8pm to help you get fitter or faster.
+If you want to take the first steps to enjoy running and getting into shape, join our “New to Running” group for anyone aged 18 to 70+ on Thursday nights 7-8pm to help you get fitter or faster.
 Whatever you want to achieve, we can help you to start gently and work up to whatever you want to achieve.
 Please click here for more details.

 Braintree & District Athletic Club provides a wide range of Athletics Training and Competition for both new and experienced athletes in the Braintree Area.
 This includes track, field (jumping and throwing), multi event, road running, trail running and cross country.
 It also provides opportunities for volunteer involvement through coaching, officiating at events, and various committee duties.
 If you could give up a little of your time to help, please see the volunteer link below and then contact us.

 The club has seen remarkable growth in the last few years, more than doubling in size, with growth seen particularly in the junior sections, endurance, and road running.
 We compete and train throughout the year with training nights on Tuesdays and Thursdays at Braintree Track.